TrustAIRLab/Unsafe-LLM-Based-Search/README.md

 # Risk Mitigation

-Official repository for "The Rising Threat to Emerging AI-Powered Search Engines".
+Official repository for "Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search".

 ## **Introduction**